-At last November's JHOSC, we presented the results of the public engagement work on the principles that will underpin the community services strategy.
-We shared how these principles had been updated in response to the feedback received from a wide range of stakeholders and set out that the next stage of work would be to develop these into specific options for further public engagement.
-We are pleased to report that the principles were formally adopted at the December Health and Wellbeing Board.
+At the end of last year the results of the public engagement work on the principles that will underpin the community services strategy were agreed and the principles were formally adopted at the December Health and Wellbeing Board.

 When we're talking about what we're doing and the principles that sit behind it, however, it's difficult for people to remember and work with 11 separate principles.
 We need them to be understood, remembered and acted upon and, with this in mind, we have distilled them to four overarching strategic priorities to steer the service change and engagement programme (mapping to the 11 principles is in Appendix 1).